Rush Limbaugh, the Excellence in Broadcasting Network.

 Just like you can keep your old plan for a while.

-It is an absolute total mess, and we haven't even gotten.
+It is an absolute total mess.

-So the cancellation notices for the 80% who get their health insurance at work.
+We haven't even gotten to the cancellation notices for the 80% who get their health insurance at work.

-This is following the discussion he had with Nora O'Donnell and uh Charlie Rose, where Rubio said, Well, wait a minute now.
+And when I need to play one more soundbite, Marco Rubio, this is following the discussion he had with Nora O'Donnell and Charlie Rose, where Rubio said, well, wait a minute, compromise, for the sake of compromise, doesn't accomplish anything.

-I mean, I haven't done anything.
+We haven't done anything.

-Maybe people feel better, and they just couldn't believe it.
+And they just couldn't believe it.

 I mean, genuine disconnect.

-What do you mean compromise?
+What do you mean, compromise?

 You really, really believe that?